Skip to content

 Guide

-Multi-Tenant SSO for SaaS: Architecture and Edge Cases
+How to Implement Multi-Tenant SSO in SaaS: 5 Common Edge Cases

 When your SaaS platform serves hundreds or thousands of customers, each with their own identity provider (IdP), you quickly realize that basic SSO just won’t cut it.
 Multi-tenant SSO isn’t just about letting users log in